Updated July 25, 2023

 Difference Between Leading vs Lagging Indicators

+Like the leader in any group who leads the rest of the members and guides them further, leading indicators do the same for the economy.
+These indicators in economic terms transfer before all and guide the economic market cycle to forecast future changes.
 Leading indicators changes before the actual economy begin to move.
 As it has a primitive and nature analyst and economist rely on these indicators to arrive at conclusions about any economical shifts and to forecast them.
 Leading indicators are the actions necessary to achieve the goal.

-What is Lagging Indicators
+What are Lagging Indicators?

-Leading vs Lagging Indicators (Infographics)
+Head To Head Comparison Between Leading vs Lagging Indicators (Infographics)

-Key Differences between Leading vs Lagging Indicators
+Key Differences Between Leading vs Lagging Indicators

 let us discuss some of the major differences between leading vs lagging indicators:

-2) Leading Indicators work as a red flag for giving some signal if any trend happens in the economy whereas, lagging indicators are the results of changes already happened in the past.
-Lagging indicators is easy to measure but hard to improve but Leading indicators are hard to measure and easier to influence.
+2) Leading Indicators work as a red flag for giving some signal if any trend happens in the economy whereas, lagging indicators are the results of changes that already happened in the past.
+Lagging indicators is easy to measure but hard to improve, but Leading indicators are hard to measure and easier to influence.
 Leading indicators measure change.
-They show the likelihood for aim to be achieved.
+They show the likelihood for an aim to be achieved.

-6) Leading indicators are like warning signals and Lagging Indicators are as assurance.
-This is because Lagging indicators quantify current conditions and Leading indicators provide insight into the future.
+6) Leading indicators are like warning signals, and Lagging Indicators are as assurance.
+This is because Lagging indicators quantify current conditions, and Leading indicators provide insight into the future.

-e.g: All the numbers of the Balance sheet, Income statement and Cash Flow statements are lagging indicators.
+e.g., All the numbers of the Balance sheet, Income statement, and Cash Flow statements are lagging indicators.

 Leading vs Lagging Indicators Comparison Table